ESSER III Funding Plan

 - Sent September Family Survey to families and shared feedback results via district newsletter and on district website

-- Updates to the Academic Recovery Plan Scorecard were communicated via the December MTSD staff and family newsletters and posted here
+- Updates to the Academic Recovery Plan Scorecard are periodically communicated via MTSD staff and family newsletters and posted here

 What’s coming next?

-- Adjustments to the Operating Plan will continue to be assessed and communicated as needed as procedures may change due to updated health department guidance
+- Adjustments to the Academic Recovery Plan and MTSD Operating Guidelines will continue to be assessed and communicated as needed as procedures may change due to updated health department guidance

-- Academic Recovery Plan tactics are currently underway and resulting data is being monitored and posted on the Scorecard web page
+- 22-23 Academic Recovery Plan tactics are currently under development.
+Resulting data will be monitored and posted on the Scorecard web page

 Executive Director of Business Services